The Generative AI Dilemma: Use It or Lose It?

 Generative AI has taken the stage due to its best representation so far, ChatGPT.
 If you feel overwhelmed by all the jargon, this article is for you.

-Much has been said and written in the last couple of months about generative AI, ChatGPT, and large language models.
-Aw and excitement, as well as fear that these systems will take over human creativity, which is perceived as the fundamental prerogative of humankind.
-Data specialists criticized the reliability and truthfulness of such learning models, pointing out that such platforms can be used for malicious purposes like fake news and disinformation, trolling, plagiarism and others.
+Much has been said and written about generative AI (Gen AI), ChatGPT, and large language models in the last couple of months.
+Awe and excitement, as well as fear that these systems will take over human creativity, which is perceived as the fundamental prerogative of humankind.
+Data specialists criticized the reliability and truthfulness of such learning models, pointing out that these platforms can be used for malicious purposes like fake news and disinformation, trolling, plagiarism, and others.

 So, we decided to dive deeper into what generative AI systems are, how they work, their perks, and their limitations.
 And since there is a great deal of information to chew, it's better to serve it one piece at a time.
 Thus, this blog post is part of a series of blogs we will publish around this hot topic.

 If you are wondering whether bots are stealing human creativity, the answer is neither true nor false.
-It works like the learning models upon which generative AI is based: the better you train them, the smarter they get.
-They contain, in their neural componence, a generator and a critic.
+It works like the learning models upon which Gen AI is based: the better you train them, the smarter they get.
+They contain, in their neural circuitry, a generator and a critic.
 Not an easy robot life, is it?

 Generative AI is a branch of artificial intelligence that focuses on producing new content.
 It takes input from large datasets or algorithms and applies them to the problem at hand.
 By doing so, it produces unique results such as images, texts, audio, etc.